BIOL3272-5272/biostats2020/_pages/assignments.md

 author_profile: true
 ---

-All assignments can be accessed through this page and will be submitted through Canvas (linked within each assignments page).
+All assignments can be accessed through this page and will be submitted either in class or through Canvas (linked within each assignments page).

 {% include base_path %}